 Lazszkowski, Mateusz.
 2016.
 City of the Future: Built Space, Modernity, and Urban Change in Astana.
 New York: Berghahn Books.

-Levin, Theodore, Saida Daukeyeva, and2016.
-The Music of Central Asia.
-Bloomington: Indiana University Press.
+Levin, Theodore, Saida Daukeyeva, and The Music of Central Asia.
+Bloomington: Indiana University Press.2016.

 Mardsen, Magnus.
 2016.
 Trading Worlds: Afghan Merchants Across Modern Frontiers.
 London: C. Hurst and Co.

 Montgomery, David.
 2016.
 Practicing Islam: Knowledge, Experience, and Social Navigation in Kyrgyzstan.
 Pittsburgh: University of Pittsburgh Press.

 Murtazashvili, Jennifer Brick.
 2016.
 Informal Order and the State in Afghanistan.
 New York, NY: Cambridge University Press.